Apply for Membership

 Once all required documentation has been submitted and verified, the application will be sent through Seattle Children's approval process.

 Applicants will be notified of the Board of Trustees' final decision regarding membership and clinical privileges.
 The process typically takes less than 60 days.

 You will receive a letter from the Board of Trustees when a final decision is made regarding your application and acceptance on Seattle Children's Medical or Allied Health Professional Staff.

 You have the right to review your credentials file.
 Please contact Medical Staff Services at 206-987-5217 to arrange a time for review.You will also be notified within five business days if discrepancies are noted between information you have provided and that which was received through our primary source verification process.
 You will be asked to provide a written explanation of the discrepancies.

 The application process is subject to the requirements of the National Practitioner Data Bank under Title IV of Public Law 99-660, as amended, and stated regulations.

 Frequently Asked Questions

-If I've already filled out the Washington Practitioner Application (WPA) for another organization, why do I have to complete another application?
+If I’ve already provided this information to another organization, why do I have to complete another application?